nunchistudio/blacksmith/documentation/options/pubsub/kafka.md

 ### Subscription options

-- `Broker`: The consumer group used for receiving messages.
+- `Topic`: The topic to subscribe to for receiving messages.

   **Required:** yes

-- `Subscription`: The topic to subscribe to for receiving messages.
+- `Subscription`: The consumer group used for receiving messages.

   **Required:** yes